Qarik-Group/ultimate-guide-to-uaa/docs/authenticate-third-party-app.md

 }
 ```

-We have authenticated our `uaa` application so we should be able to ask "who am I?":
+We have authenticated our `uaa` CLI application  as client `uaa_admin` so we should be able to ask "who am I?":

 ```
 uaa userinfo